rodrigoneumann/photographer-ms4/README.md

 - I received help from some family and friends to do the tests on the website resources and all the problems presented were solved without problems.

-- The tests were performed with a user logged in or not on the platform.
+- The tests were performed with either a user logged in or not into the platform.

-- All models and forms related to adding new photo and video entries as well as the integration of views with templates were tested.
-All of these functions worked as expected without problems.
+- All models and forms related to the addition of new photo and video entries, as well as the integration of views with templates were tested.
+All these functions worked smoothly as expected.

 - The entire subscription plan payment process was thoroughly tested, until all problems were resolved during the development process.